QuantEcon/lecture-source-py/source/rst/black_litterman.rst

 It is explicit in the above equation that time dependence in the data inflates the variance of the mean estimator through the covariance terms.
-Moreover, as we can see, a higher sampling frequency---smaller :math:`h`---makes all the covariance terms larger, everything else is fixed.
+Moreover, as we can see, a higher sampling frequency---smaller :math:`h`---makes all the covariance terms larger, everything else being fixed.
 This implies a relatively slower rate of convergence of the sample average for high-frequency data